-The device is used for automated, stationary identification and decoding of codes on moving or stationary objects.
-The device reads all commonly used 1D codes (bar codes, stacked codes) and 2D codes (matrix codes).
-The device can be used either as a standalone solution or as part of a group in a CAN network.
-In read mode, the device transmits the read results via a host interface to a higher-level computer for further centralized processing.
+The devices are used for automated, stationary identification and decoding of codes on moving or stationary objects.
+The devices read all commonly used 1D codes (bar codes, stacked codes) and 2D codes (matrix codes).
+In read mode, the devices transmit the read results via a host interface to a higher-level computer (e.g. PLC) for further centralized processing.

-The device is designed for use in industrial and logistics areas, and meets the requirements for industrial ruggedness, interfaces and data processing.
+The devices are designed for use in industrial and logistics areas, and they meet the requirements for industrial ruggedness, interfaces and data processing.